 Family IntroductionsIs your dog meeting some of your family members or friends for the first time?
-Not all people know how to approach a dog they have never met.
-Depending on your dog's age and personality, let your guests know the best way to approach him.
+Not all people are comfortable interacting with a dog they have never met.
+Depending on your dog's age and personality, let your guests know the best way to approach your four-legged buddy.

-There are many ways to include your dog in the day's activities.
-Are family members watching the Macy's Thanksgiving Day Parade on television?
-This is the perfect opportunity for them to curl up with your pup, which will give him some quiet time on a lucky family member’s lap.
+Dog-Friendly ActivitiesThere are many ways to include your dog in the day's activities.
+Are family members gathered around the television watching the Macy's Thanksgiving Day Parade?
+This is the perfect opportunity for someone to curl up with your pup, which will give your dog some quiet time on a lucky guest's lap.